-Learn about St. Malo, Ilocano Foods, and the Art Nelson Left Behind in 2026!
+Learn about St. Malo and the Art Nelson Left Behind in 2026!

 The spark for this exhibition began with an unexpected encounter.
 After a Filipino cultural event in May 2025, I was approached by Maria Lourdes Pérez Muñiz, a Puerto Rican woman carrying a small bundle of artwork once belonging to her late neighbor, Nelson Baldemor—a Filipino American who passed away suddenly in Virginia in 2021.
 With no next of kin to claim his belongings, Maria salvaged a few pieces, hoping they would one day find meaning beyond loss.